libAtoms/pymatnest/README.md

 in the python code (i.e. within triple quote) appear.
 The installation and basic usage guidelines in the documentation are shown as the content of the README.md file is ``.. included:``-d.
-Example inputs are shown as some ./tests_xxx/xxx.inp files are included in the documentation as well.
+Example inputs are located in the folder ``./example_inputs`` and these files are also included in the documentation togather with additonal comments.